hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/06_compare_callers_IGV.md

 ## Learning Objectives

 * Learn how to perform coordinate-based analysis using *bedtools*
-* Explore ChIP-Seq data in IGV using Encode-generated data for context
+* Explore ChIP-Seq data in IGV

 ## How much overlap exists between SPP and MACS2?